JieChen2020/Data-analysis-tools-for-EDA-HTE/README.md

 #### How to use

-1. Import 'acidamine_result_w_probs.csv' or CSV file with the same format
+1. Load 'acidamine_result_w_probs.csv' or CSV file with the same format.

 ```python
 # Reading a CSV file